 The four guiding principles of the UN Convention on the Rights of the Child (UNCRC); and

-Working Together to Safeguard Children (2018).
+Working Together to Safeguard Children (2018)

+What to do if you’re worried a child is being abused - Advice for practitioners (2015).

 Other school policies and procedures which should be read alongside this policy are listed on page 1.